Positronic (company)

 Positronic is a manufacturing company based in Springfield, Missouri.
 The company manufactures and supplies electronic connectors that are utilized in a variety of industries worldwide including military, aerospace, telecommunications, medical, industrial and test equipment among others.

 The company is headquartered in Springfield, Missouri, and its main manufacturing plant is also located there.
-Positronic also has plants in Puerto Rico, France, China, Singapore, and India.
+Positronic also has manufacturing plants in France and Singapore.
 Sales offices are located worldwide in major metropolitan areas.

 History

 Positronic was founded by Jack Gentry, a former marines officer and a metallurgical engineer.
 Upon being discharged from the military, Gentry worked for Honeywell as a sales engineer.

 On a flight from Los Angeles to New York City, Gentry met business manager and philanthropist Harry Gray.
 Four months later, Gray called Gentry and offered him a job with Litton Industries.
 During his stay at Litton Industries, Gentry established a plant of the company in Springfield, Missouri.
 However, feeling that he needed to explore other opportunities, he decided to create his own small company.
 By October 1966, he had founded Positronic Industries in Springfield, Missouri and initially, the company manufactured electronic components and connectors for the aerospace industry.

 Eight years later, Positronic moved to Rogersville, Missouri, and in the following years, it progressed and managed three expansions.
 Tragically, the company's growth was shaken in February 1983, when a fire destroyed its new headquarters and manufacturing plant.
 Fearing that the company's competitors would take advantage of the situation, Gentry and his employees worked tirelessly to rebuild Positronic.
 They moved the company back to Springfield, Missouri, where Positronic's headquarters is still located today.
 And as the company gradually recovered from its losses, Positronic decided to venture overseas.
 Just months after the fire, the company expanded its operations into Europe.
 This expansion continued into Puerto Rico in 1991, Singapore in 1995, and India in 2004.

 Beginning in 1993, Positronic began offering on-the-job training as a part of its apprenticeship program.
 The program is geared toward high school students seeking jobs in high-tech manufacturing, and it is offered to 17 and 18-year-olds as a school-to-work career opportunity.
 After graduation, successful apprentices are offered both employment with Positronic and funding for their college education for two years.
 Positronic also used the Ozarks Technical Community College training program for its own employee co-operative program.

 In March 1995, employees of the main plant in Springfield were sent home after a chemical accident released a chlorine odor throughout the facility.
 A treatment plant operator caused the accident by improperly mixing chemicals in a waste treatment holding tank, creating pockets of chlorine gas.
 No one was harmed in the incident.